melinnaa/izigo/readme.md

 *assets/*
 Just as the name implies, this houses static files (e.g images) used in the application.

+*assets/fonts*
+To put the fonts you want to use in your project

+*assets/img*
+All the images used in the application

+*firebase/*
+Folder to configure firebase

 *redux/*
 This holds all the redux files if you are using react-redux for managing state.
 Inside redux folder you have actions, reducers, store which can easily manage your redux files